 8 tips for fun at the Wurstmarkt wine fest

-My favorite annual event, the Dürkheimer Wurstmarkt, opened Sept.
-9. In its 600th year, the “sausage market” is the world’s largest wine fest, held in the spa town of Bad Dürkheim on the German Wine Route (Deutsches Weinstrasse).
+My favorite annual event, the Dürkheimer Wurstmarkt, opening Sept.
+8. In its 600th year, the “sausage market” is the world’s largest wine fest, held in the spa town of Bad Dürkheim on the German Wine Route (Deutsches Weinstrasse).

 To ensure you love this fest as much as I do, bring plenty of euros, print the fest flyer and remember these tips:

 1. Take the train, stay overnight, or find a designated driver.
 The point of attending this fest is to drink the region’s famous wines.
 More than 300 varieties are available, poured in the traditional Pfälzisch Dubbeglas — every serving is a pint of wine!

 It takes 1.5 hours by train or 50 minutes by car to reach the Wurstmarkt from Kaiserslautern.
 We usually take the train for the afternoon, which is plenty of time for rides, food and beverages.

 2. Go straight to the Wine Village.
 The Weindorf sets the Wurstmarkt apart from the hundreds of beer and wine celebrations in Germany.
 This area is less crowded, with a laid-back, quieter atmosphere.
 Twelve small wine tents provide cover from rain and sun, with small fest tables for groups and families.
 Most wineries have staff providing table service.
 There is no need to hold on to a table all day for a couple of people, but large groups should claim spots and take turns wandering off for food, games and rides.

 3. Choose a Weinschorle.
 It’s a spritzer of sparkling water and wine.
 Stay hydrated and pace yourself by sticking to these.